-Length of the Program: Full-time students can complete the program in one year (4 classes in Fall, 4 classes in Spring, 2 classes in Summer).
-Part-time students can complete the program in two years - 2 classes each Fall and Spring semesters and 1 class each Summer session.
+Length of the Program: Students can complete the program in two years by takings two classes each semester for five semesters (e.g., Fall, Spring, Summer, Fall, Spring).
 Students have five years from acceptance to complete the program.

 Continuous Enrollments: Master's students in English Language Teaching and Learning are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave of absence may be granted upon request and the approval of the School of Education’s Associate Dean of Student Academic Services.

 Clinical Experiences: Students will complete clinical experiences integrated within individual courses.
-For students who are not currently teaching in a classroom with ELLs, additional clinical hours may be required outside of coursework to meet ISBE requirements for the ESL endorsement.
+For students who are not currently teaching in a classroom with ELLs, additional clinical hours may be required outside of coursework.

-Comprehensive Assessment: The comprehensive portfolio for this program will be completed throughout the program, specifically in the ELL-specific courses focused on the foundations, methods, assessments, materials, applications, and practices with English language learners.
+Comprehensive Assessment: The comprehensive portfolio for this program will be completed throughout the program, specifically focused on foundations, methods, assessments, materials, applications, and practices with English language learners.
 The professional portfolio will include: Language Policy Case Study, Culturally Relevant Literature Inquiry Project, Sheltered Instruction Unit Plan, ELL Assessment Portfolio, Community & School Language Profile, and Applied Linguistics Reflection.
 No application is required.
 Program faculty will notify students of results.